I want to start with something I'm not proud of.

 You Don't Have to Keep Staring at the Ceiling at 2am

 I did that for three years.
+The fan on my wife's side of the bed.
+The grandkids I couldn't hear.
+The restaurants I stopped going to.
 Give Audifort 90 days.
 If it doesn't help — you get your money back.
 You have nothing real to lose except the ringing.

 → See Audifort on the Official Site